 - Will I still get my payment if I don't choose Instant Transfer?

 - Is Instant Transfer available to my employees?

-Instant Transfer is a feature that allows you to get paid in minutes, not days.
+Instant Transfer is a feature that allows you to receive payments via your bank account or debit card in minutes, rather than the standard delivery time of 2–4 business days.

 How much does Instant Transfer cost?

 When you choose Instant Transfer, you only pay 1% of the transfer amount.

 We debit the sender’s bank via Automated Clearing House (ACH), a secure network for clearing electronic payments between banks.
 To help reduce the risk of returns, the funds for the debit are made available in 2–4 business days.
 This allows enough time for Bill.com to be notified of any ACH returns.

 Once the funds are available, we’ll start the credit via ACH to the receiver.
 ACH only runs on banking business days and isn't available on weekends or holidays.

 How's Instant Transfer faster than standard ePayments?

 Instant Transfer is processed through different networks than standard delivery, so that money can reach your bank account or debit card quicker.